Barath-Kannan/SignalsAndSlots/readme.md

 waiting thread queues
 - The underlying structure is an array of multi-producer single consumer queues, with tasks allocated to each queue using round robin scheduling
+- Preferred for slots when
+        - they have long execution time
-- This method is recommended when connected functions have longer execution time, the overhead of creating/destroying a thread for each slot would not be performant, the overhead of a waiting thread for each slot (as in the strand executor scheme) is unnecessary, and/or connected functions do NOT need to be processed in order of arrival.
+        - the overhead of creating/destroying a thread for each slot would not be performant
+        - the overhead of a waiting thread for each slot (as in the strand executor scheme) is unnecessary
+        - connected functions do NOT need to be processed in order of arrival

 ##To Do
 - Dynamically scaling thread pool (based on business)